What makes a good Software Test engineer?

 didn't create problems elsewhere.
 If a problem-tracking system

-is in place, it should encapsulate these processes.
-A variety
+is used, it should encapsulate these processes.
+The following

 are items to consider in the tracking process: